Kamil Idris: Awards and honors

 In 2004, Sultan Qaboos bin Said granted Idris with the Order of Oman, and the city of Venice, Italy also granted him the first-ever Venice Award for Intellectual Property.

-Idris was decorated with the Orden de Aguila Azteca in 2005 for his work in Mexico’s economic development.
-The following year, the African Regional Intellectual Property Organization (ARIPO) named its new regional intellectual property training center after Dr. Idris.
+Idris was decorated with the Orden de Aguila Azteca in 2005 for his work in Mexico's economic development.
+The following year, the African Regional Intellectual Property Organization (ARIPO) named its new regional intellectual property training center after Idris, and he received the title of Doctor Honoris Causa by the University of Azerbaijan.
+He also received the Order of the Two Niles.